OPHoperHPO/knowbridge/README.md

 > To install the application, copy the contents of the `./dist` directory to your desired installation location (e.g., `~/.local/` or `/usr/`).

+> If you got libraries errors, you need to install the required runtime libraries on your system.
 ---

 ### Method 2: Build from Source